cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 #### MS.POWERPLATFORM.5.1v1 Instructions
 1. This setting currently can only be enabled through the [Power Apps PowerShell modules](https://learn.microsoft.com/en-us/power-platform/admin/powerapps-powershell#installation).

 2. After installing the Power Apps PowerShell modules, run `Add-PowerAppsAccount -Endpoint $YourTenantsEndpoint`.
-To authenticate to your tenants Power Platform.
+To authenticate to your tenant's Power Platform.
 Discover the valid endpoint parameter [here](https://learn.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/add-powerappsaccount?view=pa-ps-latest#-endpoint).
 Commercial tenants use `-Endpoint prod`, GCC tenants use `-Endpoint usgov` and so on.

 3. Then run the following PowerShell command to disable the creation of Power Pages sites by non-administrative users.